How to make your voice sound better

 3. Slow down and speak deliberately.

 Many of us—particularly those of us sensitive about our voices—tend to speak too quickly.
-This only makes us feel more self-conscious, however, and hinders others’ understanding of and engagement with what we’re trying to say.
+But this only makes us feel more self-conscious and makes it tougher for others to understand what we’re saying and truly engage with us.

 If you’re not sure if you talk too fast, pay attention to other people’s reactions.
 If people ask you to repeat yourself often, you might need to slow down.